octimot/StoryToolkitAI/INSTALLATION.md

 #### 1. You'll need Homebrew
     /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"

+In case Homebrew installation fails, please check [this page](https://docs.brew.sh/Common-Issues) for troubleshooting.

+One of the most common installation fails is due to the fact that Xcode Command Line Tools is not installed on your Mac, so you could try to install them first with `xcode-select --install`

 #### 2. You'll need Python 3.9, Python Tkinter, Git, and FFMPEG:

     brew install python@3.9